 A visit to the English Garden doesn’t cost anything, make sure to watch the surfers on the Eisbach wave!
 The famous Glockenspiel at Marienplatz is also free for everyone, you can experience it daily at 11 and 12 pm, from March to October also at 17 pm.

 Munich is the perfect starting point for excursions into the beautiful surroundings.
 For example, you can go to Lake Starnberg and you should definitely not miss a visit to the famous Neuschwanstein Castle.

-If you're in Munich in September / October, you're in luck and will get the chance to enjoy the Oktoberfest!
+If you're in Munich in September / October, you're in luck and will get the chance to enjoy and have fun in the Oktoberfest!

 Hamburg is a big port city in Germany

 Hamburg is a big port city and the maritime flair can be felt all over town.
 In 2015, the Speicherstadt and the Kontorhausviertel were declared a UNESCO World Heritage Site – you should not miss these highlights!

 For example, you do not have to pay for a costly harbor cruise, but you can board a ferry at the Landungsbrücken with the regular HVV ticket: let the wind blow in your face while you pass by the fish market, the dry docks and the container terminals.
 Whether with your host children or with your new friends, a visit to the unique Miniatur Wunderland, where you will marvel at the largest model railway in the world, will remain in your memory for a long time!

 As an Au Pair in Frankfurt, you will quickly meet people from many different countries because this city is very international.
 Even though it is mainly known for the banks and the big airport, you'll see and experience a lot more in Frankfurt.

 The river Main flows through the city, past the skyscrapers (Frankfurt is the only German city with a proper skyline!) and the Museumsufer.